Myanmar's military declares a ceasefire to ease quake relief as the death toll tops 3,000

 Resistance groups have announced ceasefires

-The Three Brotherhood Alliance, one of a powerful group of militias that has taken a large swath of the country from the military, announced a unilateral one-month ceasefire on Tuesday to facilitate the humanitarian response.

-The shadow opposition National Unity Government founded by lawmakers ousted in 2021 had already called a ceasefire for its forces.
+Myanmar’s military seized power in 2021 from the democratically elected government of Aung San Suu Kyi, sparking what has turned into significant armed resistance.

+Ceasefires had been announced earlier this week by the People’s Defense Force, which is the armed wing of the shadow opposition National Unity Government, and the Three Brotherhood Alliance, a trio of ethnic minority guerrilla armies.

-The announcements had put pressure on the military government to follow suit.
+That had put pressure on the military government to follow suit, said Morgan Michaels, a Singapore-based analyst with the International Institute of Strategic Studies.

+It's too early to say whether a pause in fighting could lead to something longer lasting, he said.
+“It would require very deft and active diplomacy to transform a humanitarian pause into something more lasting.
+And that’s not guaranteed,” Morgans said.

 Claims of an attack on a Chinese Red Cross convoy

-Before Wednesday's ceasefire announcement, an opposition militia belonging to the Brotherhood Alliance reported that the military fired on a relief convoy of nine Chinese Red Cross vehicles late Tuesday in the northern part of Shan state near Ohn Ma Tee village.
+Before Wednesday's ceasefire announcement, an opposition militia belonging to the Brotherhood Alliance reported that the military fired on a relief convoy of nine Chinese Red Cross vehicles late Tuesday in the northern part of Shan state.

 The Ta’ang National Liberation Army said that the Chinese Red Cross was bringing supplies to Mandalay and had reported its route to the military.

 But Maj.
 Gen. Zaw Min Tun, spokesman for the military government, said that the convoy hadn't notified authorities of its route ahead of time, MRTV reported.
-While not mentioning the Red Cross, he said that security forces had fired into the air to deter a convoy that refused to stop near Ohn Ma Tee village, the site of recent fighting with the TNLA.
+While not mentioning the Red Cross, he said that security forces had fired into the air to deter a convoy that refused to stop.

 More international aid heads to Myanmar

-Countries have pledged millions in assistance to help Myanmar and humanitarian aid organizations with the monumental task ahead.
+Countries have pledged millions in assistance to help Myanmar and humanitarian aid organizations with the monumental task ahead, while also sending in specialist search and rescue teams and setting up field hospitals.

-Australia on Wednesday said it was providing another $4.5 million, in addition to $1.25 million it had already committed, and had a rapid response team on the ground.

-India has flown in aid and sent two navy ships with supplies as well as providing around 200 rescue workers.
-Multiple other countries have sent teams, including 270 people from China, 212 from Russia and 122 from the United Arab Emirates.
+India and China, both neighbors of Myanmar that compete for influence there, have been especially quick and generous with assistance.
+Multiple other countries have sent teams, including Turkey, Vietnam, Singapore and Malaysia.

+The U.S. government has pledged $2 million in emergency aid and sent a three-person team to assess how best to respond given drastic cuts to U.S. foreign assistance.

 Most of the details so far have come from Mandalay, which was near the epicenter of the earthquake, and Naypyitaw, about 270 kilometers (165 miles) north of Mandalay.